Return to Prints's Pink Palace

 Media

-I recommend using both VLC Media Player and MPC-HC with the CCCP codec pack, they both have their strengths and weaknesses.
+I recommend using both VLC Media Player and MPC-HC with the Combined Community Codec Pack, they both have their strengths and weaknesses.
 For VLC Media player, anything newer than 2.0.2 (Twoflower) hasn't worked very well for me, although even the latest version supports Windows XP in theory.
-Winamp is by far the best music player, it has custom skins, very advanced visualizations, and it can play any audio file in existence.
-FFmpeg is very useful for re-encoding video and audio, and the latest versions are all fully Windows XP-compatible!
+Winamp is my favorite music player mainly due to the extensive library of skins available for it.
+FFmpeg is very useful for re-encoding video and audio, although it takes a bit of learning due to its command-line nature, I think it's worth learning to use, if you have need for such things.
+You can find various Windows XP-compatible versions of it online without much trouble.

 Other programs

 Driver Identifier: Most driver finding programs you will encounter are just plain malware, this is one of the few exceptions.
-Snappy Driver Installer is good too.
+Snappy Driver Installer is good too (Thank you Cidoku for recommending version R2201, I had also been having issues with later versions).

-JDownloader2: Among its other uses, it is good for downloading from sites too broken to load on SeaMonkey or New Moon.
+JDownloader2: Among its other uses, it is good for downloading from sites that break on New Moon.

 Voidtools Everything: Indexes every file on your hard drive and lets you search for them instantaneously.

-qBittorrent: The latest working version is 4.1.3.
+qBittorrent: The latest working version is 4.1.8.
 Use version 3.3.16 or earlier if you don't want the new flat icons.
+You can also still use uTorrent 2.2.1 or earlier if you like, although I have had issues connecting to some peers, likely due to outdated encryption

-Process Hacker: A much more functional version of Task Manager.
+Process Hacker: A much more useful version of Task Manager

 https://skipster1337.github.io/posts/windows-software.html - List of the newest versions of programs to support Windows XP